Higher-order approximation for uncertainty quantification in time series analysis: Numerical Studies

 \section{Numerical Studies}

 For our numerical studies, we consider the procedures proposed in Section \ref{Confidenceintervals}.
-We compare the coverage rate as well as the length of asymptotic confidence region with those based on higher-order approximations.
-To assess the performance of the proposed procedure, we assume for simplicity that the underlying time series follows Model \ref{model} with $G=id$, i.e. the time series is assumed to be long-range dependent with Gaussian marginals.
-We focus on confidence bands for the marginal distribution and confidence intervals for the median (Sections \ref{se:CImarginalnumerical} and \ref{se:CImediannumerical}).
-Section \ref{se:estimation} discusses the estimation of the long-run variance and the Hurst parameter.
+We compare the coverage rate as well as the length of asymptotic confidence intervals with those based on higher-order approximations.
+To assess the performance of the proposed procedures, we assume that the underlying time series follows Model \ref{model} with $G=id$, i.e., the time series is assumed to be long-range dependent with Gaussian marginals.
+In particular, we assume that $G=id$ is known although in practice $G$ needs to be estimated.
+Estimation of $G$ can, for example, be based on the relation $X\overset{\mathcal{D}}{=}F^{-1}(\Phi(\xi))$ (resulting from $X=G(\xi)$ for a standard normally distributed random variable $\xi$), where $\Phi$ denotes the standard normal distribution function and $F$ the marginal distribution of $X$.
+Accordingly, $G$ could be estimated by $\hat{F}^{-1}\circ \Phi$, where $\hat{F}^{-1}$ corresponds to the generalized inverse of the empirical distribution function of the observed data.
+Note that, nonetheless, estimation of $G$ will add uncertainty to both procedures, such that for the purpose of comparison we refrain from estimation of $G$.